lhaydu/automating-aws-with-python/README.md

 - Output bucket name from sync command
 - Set Up Domain
 - Publish to CDN with CloudFront and SSL Support

+## 02-notifon

+Notifon is a project to notify Slack users of changes to your AWS account using CloudWatch Events

+### features

+Notifon currently has the following features: